// you’re reading...

 Whether or not you’ve actually considered the issue before, I’m sure that everyone has their favourite pasta shape.
 Mine?
 Orechiette – named and shaped like little ears but I like to think of them as cute belly buttons.
 So there was no question of what I’d have for lunch at Journal Canteen – one big plate of carbs please, served with pork and wild fennel ragu.

-P1020695 1024x668 HOT: Journal Canteen, Level 1, 253 Flinders Ln Melbourne
+Journal Canteen Level 1, 253 Flinders Lane Melbourne

 Lunch at Journal Canteen is the perfect combination of simple, hearty food served in convivial surroundings.
 The cafe’s decor is what I’d term ‘utilitarian chic’ – lots of natural wood, old school chairs, a sprig of greenery here and there and softened with natural light.
 Petite Rosa Mitchell runs the open kitchen, which produces a small changing menu of homely Sicilian food for the buzzing crowd of lunch-seekers perched around the communal tables.
 Along with the soothing, al dente orechiette ($20) came a basket of crusty bread and a side salad with lettuce and fennel.